rmehner/spotify-remote/README.md

 ## Aim

-spotify-remote tries to be as mobile-friendly and battery-friendly as possible, on the client as well as on the server.
+spotify-remote tries to be a lightweight client-server solution for controlling your Spotify, being as battery-friendly and mobile-friendly as possible.

+One of the major issues regarding performance at the moment is the usage of AppleScript to poll the Spotify client.
+The aim is to either optimize the usage of AppleScript to shrink its CPU consumption or find a different solution altogether.

 ## Installation